Skip to main content

 Related

-*Exceptions include: a) Part of a dividend paid by a foreign corporation is U.S. source if at least 25% of the corporation's gross income is effectively connected with a U.S. trade or business for the 3 tax years before the year in which the dividends are declared.
+*Exceptions: A portion of a dividend paid by a foreign corporation is U.S. source income if at least 25% of the corporation's gross income was effectively connected with a U.S. trade or business for the three tax years before the year in which the dividends are declared.